Convert Calories (15 °C) to Calorie (Thermochemical) (cal (15 °C) to cal (th))

 How do you convert cal (15 °C) to cal (th) formula?

-The main formula to convert cal (15 °C) to cal (th) is to multiply cal (15 °C) value by 1.000358509.
+The main formula for the conversion of the cal (15 °C) value to cal (th) amount is to multiply the cal (15 °C) value by 1.000358509.

 There are 1.000358509 Calorie (Thermochemical) in 1 Calories (15 °C).To convert from Calories (15 °C) to Calorie (Thermochemical), multiply your figure by 1.000358509 (or divide by 0.999641619878).